Skip to content

 You realise your sunburn cream is the stuff you originally bought from home with you, and its still unused.
 In fact, it’s probably gone off!

 Still Bored At Work?
-Then Check Out: Oyster Card - London Underground Travel Card
+Then Check Out: London Walks - Quirky London Tours and Seedy London History!

 A day at the beach means wearing the warmest clothes you own while standing on golf ball-size pebbles, surrounded by half the population of Greater London and the thought of swimming doesn’t even enter your head